diyscif/diyscif/scif-thesis.md

-Apart from passively observing information source leaks from outside the secure facility, an attacker can also actively attack the space to place sensors inside the SCIF and transmit sensitive visual, acoustic, or electromagentic information to the outside.
+Apart from passively observing information source leaks from outside the secure facility, an attacker can also actively attack the space to place sensors inside the SCIF and transmit sensitive visual, acoustic, or electromagnetic information to the outside.
 He can also seek to weaken the passive attenuation in order to increase the information yield of passive observation.